Medicare Premium and Deductible Costs for 2018

 Find affordable Medicare plans

 As a Medicare beneficiary, it’s important for you to be aware of the costs and expenses associated with the government-sponsored health insurance program.
-Here’s a look at Medicare premiums, deductibles, and other costs for 2017, for all parts of Medicare, including Original Medicare (Part A and Part B), Medicare Advantage, Medicare Part D, and Medigap.
+Here’s a look at Medicare premiums, deductibles, and other costs for 2018, for all parts of Medicare, including Original Medicare (Part A and Part B), Medicare Advantage, Medicare Part D, and Medicare Supplement Insurance.

 Medicare Part A (hospital insurance) is part of Original Medicare.
 Most Medicare beneficiaries don’t pay a Part A premium — you don’t have to pay this premium if you’ve worked at least 10 years (40 quarters) while paying Medicare taxes.
 If you do pay a premium for Medicare Part A, you may have to pay a higher premium if you delay enrollment until after you’re first eligible for the program.